aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/email-message-operations/load-save-emails-mhtml-aspose-java/_index.md

 ---
-title: "How to Load and Save Emails as MHTML Using Aspose.Email for Java&#58; A Comprehensive Guide"
+title: "How to Load MSG and Save as MHTML Using Aspose.Email for Java"
-description: "Learn how to efficiently load and save emails in MHTML format using Aspose.Email for Java, with custom timezone settings.
-Streamline your email processing tasks today."
+description: "Learn how to load MSG files and convert them to MHTML with Aspose.Email for Java, including custom timezone settings and batch email processing tips."
-date: "2025-05-29"
+date: "2026-02-27"
 weight: 1
 url: "/java/email-message-operations/load-save-emails-mhtml-aspose-java/"
 keywords:
 - Aspose.Email for Java
 - load emails in MHTML format
 - custom timezone settings
 ---

 {{< blocks/products/pf/main-wrap-class >}}